Why Service Immersion in Campus Ministry?

 - Examine injustice and the structures that perpetuate it through the lens of Catholic Social Teaching.

-Campus Ministry's Ignacio Companions program offers immersion trips focused on four pillars: faith, social justice, simple living, and community.
+Campus Ministry's Ignacio Companions (IC) Program offers immersion trips focused on three Core Values: Community, Solidarity, Faith/Justice.
 Participants are challenged to expand their worldview, open themselves to the reality of the people they encounter on the journey, and find God in all places and things.
-The Ignacio Companion program challenges participants to discover the deep connection between faith and justice, and become individuals more fully alive.

 All IC Trips:

-- Are connected with a Jesuit Institution, Jesuit Apostolic Work, or Ignatian Inspired Religious Organization
+- Are connected with a Jesuit Institution, Jesuit Apostolic Work, or Ignatian Inspired Organization

 - Provide an opportunity for Ignatian reflection and spiritual examination and exploration while immersed in new cultural context